Hazard Complexity of rail infrastructure

 Understand all associated hazard knowledge

-Larger train stations are likely to be complex environments.
 There may be adjoining properties that may become involved in an emerging incident and neighbouring properties that may need to be considered for evacuation purposes.
 Larger train stations may have phased evacuation, depending on the nature of the incident or the means of alarm initiation.
-It is vitally important for responding crews to fully understand the infrastructure risks and the principles of evacuation.
+It is vitally important for personnel to fully understand the infrastructure risks and the principles of evacuation.
 See National Operational Guidance: Operations.

 A station usually consists of one or more buildings for passengers, and possibly goods, and may be constructed over a number of levels.
 A 'terminal' or 'terminus' is a station at the end of a railway line.